-Better Society Capital is the Set up in 2015, Access -UK's leading social the foundation for social impact investor.
-Using its investment, provides grants knowledge and capital, to social investment it collaborates and invests providers to blend with with fund managers who other forms of capital.
-This also want to create a in turn enables them to better, sustainable future provide the type and structure of finance that to amplify impact and create lasting change many charities and social across vulnerable enterprises need. communities in the UK.
+Better Society Capital is the Set up in 2015, Access the foundation for social investment, provides grants to social investment providers to blend with other forms of capital.
+This in turn enables them to provide the type and structure of finance that many charities and social enterprises need.